m3thom/rails-7-system-test-circle-ci/README.md

-# A POC of system test on Circle-CI of ruby version 2.7.5
+# A POC of system test on Circle-CI of ruby version 3.2.2

 # Local development

+## Prerequisite

+- ruby 3.2.2
+- bundle 2.4.22

 ## setup